-- 22. (1) Where an aircraft involved in an accident is of a maximum mass of over 2 250 kilograms, the Director shall send the preliminary report, by facsimile or electronic mail within 30 days of the date of the accident, to
+35. (1) Where an aircraft involved in an accident is of a maximum mass of Investigation over 2 250 kilograms, the Director shall send the preliminary report, by facsimile reports or electronic mail within 30 days of the date of the accident, to -

-- (a) the State that instituted the investigation;

-- (b) the State of Registry;

-- (c) the State of Occurrence;

-- (d) the State of the Operator;

-- (e) the State of Design;

-- (f) the State of Manufacture; - (g) any State that provided relevant information, significant facilities or experts; - (h) the International Civil Aviation Organization; and - (i) any other entities that the Director deems necessary. - (2) Where an aircraft involved in an accident - - (a) is of a maximum mass of 2 250 kilograms or less; and - (b) has airworthiness related matters or matters considered as matters of interest by other States involved, the Director shall send a preliminary report by facsimile or electronic mail, within 30 days, to the organisations listed in subregulation (1), except to the International Civil Aviation Organisation.
+- (a) the State that instituted the investigation; - (b) the State of registry; - (c) the State of occurrence; - (d) the State of the operator: - (e) the State of design; - (f) the State of manufacture; - (g) any State that provided relevant information, significant facilities or experts; - (h) the International Civil Aviation Organization; and - (i) any other entities that the Director deems necessary. - (2) Where an aircraft involved in an accident - - (a) is of a maximum mass of 2 250 kilograms or less; and - (b) has airworthiness related matters or matters considered as matters of interest by other States involved, the Director shall send a preliminary report by facsimile or electronic mail, within 30 days, to the organisations listed in sub-regulation (1), except to the International Civil Aviation - (3) The Director shall send the preliminary report referred to in sub-regulation (1) by facsimile or electronic mail within 30 days of the date of the accident to the International Civil Aviation Organisation, unless the investigator-in-charge has sent the Accident or Incident Data Report by that time.